hjanime/gMiner/Documentation/intro.rst

 Requirements
 """"""""""""
 gFeatMiner doesn't depend on exotic libraries, but it requires Python 2.6 or above to work in addition to the three following packages: ``matplotlib, cherrypy, python-magic``.
-These package dependencies will be automatically resolved if you use the ``pip`` command.
+These package dependencies will automatically be resolved if you use the ``pip`` command.

 Source code
 """""""""""
-Downloading the source code is optional, but if you are interested, all of the files and testing material are stored in a git repository on github.
+Downloading the source code is optional but, if you are interested, all of the files and testing material are stored in a git repository on github.
 You can explore the repository with a web browser here:

 https://github.com/bbcf/gMiner